arthurcw/NWDS_Instacart/README.md

 ![PCA](./Outputs/PCA_variance.png)

 #### b.
 Clustering Methods
-Three clustering methods were tested:
+Three clustering methods were tested: `K-Means', `DBSCAN` and `Hierarichal Clustering`
 ##### 1. K-Means Clustering [(link to notebook)](./CustomerSegmentation/2_kmeans.ipynb)
   - Iterated with 2 to 20 clusters
   - Performance metrics such as inertia, Silhouette coefficient and Calinski-Harabasz score were calculated to help select the number of clusters.
 We decided the number is between 3 to 5.